Noticing Empath Characteristics

 13. Empaths can't stand narcissism.

 And as many people know, I cannot stand the narcissist that is Trump.
+Looking at me, what you see is what you get.

 14. Certain things really bother an empath.